 I devoured the tacos al pastor; smaller, doubled up tortillas just like in Mexico.
 No soggy tacos here like at home.

-The cocktail craze has also made its way to Edmonton and while the city isn’t one that is open late into the run North 53 serves cocktails and food until 2am.
+The cocktail craze has also made its way to Edmonton.
+While the city isn’t one that is open late into the run North 53 serves some of the best cocktails around the world and food until 2am.

 Chef Daniel Costa’s first restaurant, Corso 32 is located next door to its sibling Bar Bricco.
 It is considered one by many as one of the best Edmonton restaurants.